everknow/decent-requirements/README.md

 - The fund **MUST** be operated in a secure, auditable and regulatory compliant manner.
 - The fund **MUST** be accessible to anyone, anywhere as long as their proposal abides by the constitution.

-### DAO
+### MOTHER DAO

-- The partners **MUST** operate via an transparent, intuitive and scalable governance model.
+- The Mother DAO **MUST** operate via an transparent, intuitive and scalable governance model.
-- The partners **MUST** be governed by nominated partners who represent the contributing entities of the cooperative.
+- The Mother DAO **MUST** be governed by nominated partners who represent the contributing entities of the cooperative.
+- The Mother DAO **SHOULD** utilise NFTs to assign on-chain achievements, memberships and reputation of partners
-- The partners **MUST** develop governance systems that can be operated by technically competent and novice users alike.
+- The Mother DAO **MUST** develop governance systems that can be operated by technically competent and novice users alike.
-- The partners **MUST** develop transparent and auditable mechanisms for the discussion, proposing, funding, tracking and reporting of grants.
+- The Mother DAO **MUST** develop secure, transparent and auditable mechanisms for the discussion, proposing, funding, tracking and reporting of grants.
-- The partners **SHOULD** enable
-- The partners **SHOULD** operate initially via an implementation of [Commonwealth](https://commonwealth.im)
+- The Mother DAO **COULD** operate initially via an implementation of [Commonwealth](https://commonwealth.im)
-- The partners **COULD** develop their own forum and proposal systems taking inspiration from existing projects.
+- The Mother DAO **COULD** develop her own governance, forum and proposal systems.
+- The Mother DAO **MUST** be able to delegate funds, governance oversight and reporting into sub-DAOs run by Partners ("daughter DAOs")

+### DAUGHTER DAOS

+- Daughter DAOs **MUST** enable funded partners to receive, manage and track grants in a simple, secure and intuitive UI
+- Daughter DAOs **MUST** enable partners to hold cross-chain crypto-assets, including currencies and NFTs.
+- Daughter DAOs **COULD** enable partners to display their memberships, achievements and reputation easily.
+- Daughter DAOs **SHOULD** enable partners to connect with defi protocols to manage their finances.
+- Daughter DAOs **MUST** enable partners to connect with the existing financial system via fiat gateways.
+- Daughter DAOs **SHOULD** enable partners to connect with the existing legal system via legal contract bridges.

 ### CREATIVE ASSETS